5 août 2025

 The General Data Protection Regulation regulates in particular the processing of personal data.

-Article 27 (1) GDPR states that a "representative in the (European) Union" needs to be appointed if personal data of data subjects who are in the Union is processed by a company not established in the EU, where the data processing activities are related to:
+Article 27 (1) GDPR states that a "representative in the (European) Union" needs to be appointed if personal data of data subjects who are in the EU is processed by a company not established in the EU, where the data processing activities are related to:

 There are very limited exceptions to such obligation.